Demonstrated safety and tolerability profile in pivotal and

 1%

-Once patients were titrated to their maintenance dose, the following adverse events were no longer reported4:
+Once patients in the pivotal trials were titrated to their maintenance dose, several adverse events were no longer reported1:

 • Somnolence and dry mouth (ARM-TD)